-Reaccredited by NAAC with 'A' grade A University with Potential for Excellence
+A University Accredited with A+ by the NAAC A University with Potential for Excellence

 Faculty of Education Osmania University, Hyderabad

 Prologue

 It is longtime that there is a resistance to extend duration of Teacher education, also academically expressing their agony about lack of professionalism in teacher preparation.
 At the postgraduate teacher education training much focus is not laid on skills and competencies, professionalism in having capability to train teacher educators efficiently.